Ultimate Forza Horizon 4 Drift Tune Guide

 Tuning Your Car

-Now that we’ve got the necessary upgrades added to the car, the chances are that if you were to head straight to the street, then your setup isn’t going to using anywhere near its full potential, which is where tuning is necessary.
+Now that we’ve got the necessary upgrades added to your Forza racer, the chances are that if you were to head straight to the street, then your setup isn’t going to using anywhere near its full potential, which is where tuning is necessary.

 Since you’ll be running a stock tune on your car alongside a heap of upgrades, this changes how the car drives and handles, significantly, which is where tuning is going to refine your setup to establish its true potential.